Middle East faces severe wheat crisis over war in Ukraine | DW | 09.03.2022

 Several MENA countries are highly dependent on these exports due to the prominent role wheat plays in their regional diets.

-Lebanon, for instance, imports 60% of its wheat from Ukraine.
 Egypt is the world's top wheat importer, with around 70% of its wheat coming from Russia and Ukraine.
 Some 80% of Tunisia's grain also hails from these two countries.
+Lebanon imports 60% of its wheat from Ukraine.

 Some parts of Ukraine currently under fire by Russian troops play a pivotal role in the country's wheat production and export.
 According to the US Department of Agriculture (USDA), most of Ukraine's wheat crops are concentrated in the southeast.